-4.2.2 Subsumption
+4.2.3 Subsumption

-As can be seen in deliverables D2.1 and D2.3, it can be verified that an application log is compliant with a data subject policy by performing a subsumption check.
-The subsumption algorithm used by the compliance checker is OWL API 3.4.3 compliant.
+As can be seen in deliverables D2.5, D2.7, and D2.8 it can be verified that an application log is compliant with a data subject policy by performing a subsumption check.
+The subsumption algorithm used by the compliance checker is OWL API 3.4.31 compliant.
 It creates an OWLSubclassOfAxiom that takes 2 OWLClasses and returns an OWLAxiom object that states that the first class is a superclass of the second class.

 This is then passed on to the isEntailed method which returns true or false.
-The implementation of the reasoner is HermiT but this should be easily swapped with any other OWL API 3.4.3 compliant reasoner.
+The implementation of the compliance checker is available with both HermiT and the SPECIAL Reasoner but this can be easily swapped with any other OWL API 3.4.3 compliant reasoner.